ChrisSantosLang/redscience/docs/source/play.rst

 As an anonymous user, on the Home page, you can select a game and other player(s).
-If you select a way to augment your intelligence (i.e. not "alone"), then you can also select an artificial intellience with which to augment your intelligence.
+If you select a way to augment your intelligence (i.e. do not play "alone"), then you can also select an artificial intellience with which to augment your intelligence.
 Clicking the button next to the name of a game or player launches a page for that game or player where you can see statistics (e.g.